Sam Star

-Sam Star is the stage name of Sam Purkey (born January 24, 2000), an American drag performer who competed on Love for the Arts and the seventeenth season of RuPaul's Drag Race.
+Sam Purkey (born January 24, 2000), known professionally as Sam Star, is an American drag performer.
+Star competed on Love for the Arts, the seventeenth season of RuPaul's Drag Race and the eleventh season of RuPaul's Drag Race All Stars.

 Career

 Sam Star is an American drag performer.
-She has competed in pageantry, having been crowned Miss Glamorous Newcomer 2022.
-Her "drag mother" is three-time Drag Race alum Trinity the Tuck.
-She is additionally a retired gymnast and cheerleader.
+He has competed in pageantry, having been crowned Miss Glamorous Newcomer 2022.
+Her drag mother is three-time Drag Race alum Trinity the Tuck.
+He is additionally a retired gymnast and cheerleader.

-Sam Star featured on Trinity the Tuck's single "Six Six Sex" alongside fellow Drag Race castmate Jewels Sparkles and Shontelle Sparkles.
-On the second episode of RuPaul's Drag Race Season 17, she performed her debut single "Say Yeehaw!", produced and co-written by Drew Louis.
+Sam Star featured on Trinity the Tuck's single "Six Six Sex" alongside fellow Drag Race competitor Jewels Sparkles and Shontelle Sparkles.
+On the second episode of RuPaul's Drag Race Season 17, He performed her debut single "Say Yeehaw!", produced and co-written by Drew Louis.
 Her Instagram following grew by 865 percent as the show aired.

+In April 2026, Star was announced to be competing on the eleventh season of RuPaul's Drag Race All Stars in the third bracket.
+He and Lucky Starzzz are the only representatives of season 17 on the cast.

 Personal life

 Sam Star was born and raised in Leeds, Alabama and attended high school there.
-They are currently based in the suburb.
-They attended the University of Alabama’s musical theatre program, but dropped out when told the cost of textbooks.
+He is currently based in its suburb.
+Star attended the University of Alabama’s musical theatre program, but dropped out due to the cost of textbooks.

-On episode six of RuPaul's Drag Race season 17, Sam revealed that their godfather is former NBA player Charles Barkley.
-Barkley attended high school with Sam's mom, and helped raise them.
+On episode six of RuPaul's Drag Race season 17, Star revealed that her godfather is former NBA player Charles Barkley.
+Barkley attended high school with Sam's mother and helped raise them.